GeorgeBellTMH/f1api-php-tests/README.md

 	$ phpunit --debug --group RecurrenceTypes FellowshipOneEventsTest

-Test dependencies are specified in the docblocks are are required.
+Test dependencies are specified in the docblocks.